rmzetti/hover-exec/README.md

 >     test output (also see inline output):
 >     python ok

 Note that the inline indicator `=>>` has been prefixed by a python comment character `#` (only spaces allowed after) so that, for example, *markdown preview enhanced* will execute the code. *hover-exec* will still update the in-line output, but *mpe*, of course, will not.
+If *mpe* is installed, try it by including '{cmd}' after the *'''python* command id, separated using spaces.

 ---
 ### Julia